Lloyds prices TSB stock market listing below book value

 It is hoping to attract investors looking for exposure to Britain's economic recovery from a bank which is untainted by scandals that have dogged the industry since the financial crisis.
 TSB has agreed an indemnity from Lloyds against historical conduct-related losses, meaning it will not need to pay out for past misconduct such as the mis-selling of loan insurance, which has cost Lloyds 9.8 billion pounds.

-"It's going to be a very clean balance sheet so if it comes at a discount to book one would think that's going to be very attractive," said Jefferies analyst Joe Dickerson.
+"It's going to be a very clean balance sheet so if it comes at a discount to book one would think that's going to be very attractive," said Jefferies analyst Jo Dickerson.

-TSB's focus on growth means it does not anticipate paying a dividend to shareholders until at least 2017.
+TSB's focus on growth means it doesn't anticipate paying a dividend to shareholders until at least 2017.
 The bank plans to expand its balance sheet by 40 to 50 percent over the next five years and is targeting a return on equity of 10 percent or more.

-The bank said in its prospectus it could eventually pay dividends worth between 40 percent and 60 percent of underlying earnings and would consider acquisitions.
-It also committed to a "targeted programme of new branch openings" to increase the proportion of Britons living within 2 miles of a TSB branch.

-(Additional reporting by Francesco Canepa; Editing by Kate Holton, Mark Potter and Pravin Char)
+(Additional reporting by Francesco Canepa; Editing by Kate Holton and Mark Potter)